 On Earth Day, schedule your first Environmental Club, where residents can meet and discuss environmental issues.
 Organize the club to meet monthly, and plan various types of activities for the club to participate in like a recycling program, a litter clean-up event, or a trash-to-treasure craft class.

-Don’t forget to plan fun social events, too, like a garden party or a fun game of Nature Bingo.
+Don’t forget to plan fun social events, too, like a garden party or a seeding party, in which residents plant flower seeds for the season.

 Use Reusable Bags